Or at least, that's what I keep saying to reassure myself that I don't have some sort of sick obsession or something...

 Step four: continue this swirling motion until you have the entire shirt spun up into a condensed bunch like this.
 It's perfectly okay if the shirt isn't a perfectly circular swirl- the sleeves are going to make the shape a little wonky anyway...

-Step six: throw your shirt into your bucket.
-Now, there are to ways to do the bleach.
+Step six: throw your shirt into your bucket and put on some gloves.
+Now, there are two ways to do the bleach.
 The way that I did it here is that I just poured bleach straight onto the shirt.when doing this, you don't need a whole lot. just pour some on and kind of mop up the excess that runs off so that the shirt is mostly wet.
 If you want less bleach, you can just pour a little in the bottom of the bucket and mop it up bit by bit with the shirt.
 I'm experimenting with the second way today, so I'll let you know how it turns out!

 Step eight: remove the rubber bands and throw your shirt in the washer right away with some soap.
 This stops the bleaching process and keeps your shirt intact.